P-p-H-d/mlib/README.md

 Delete the cleared object pointed by the pointer 'ptr' that was previously allocated by the macro M\_MEMORY\_ALLOC.
 'ptr' can not be NULL.
-The default used function is the 'free' function of the libc.
+The default used function is the 'free' function of the LIBC.

 ##### type *M\_MEMORY\_REALLOC (type, ptr, number)